Capitalizing on the Capitals

 Connecting to Globalization Studies, student research, and Concordia University

-On March 21st and 22nd we invite you to join us for the 8th Annual Siena College-Concordia University Globalization Conference: "The Future We Want: Sustainable Development and Social Justice."
-On March 21st we welcome keynote speaker Robert Freling, Executive Director of the Solar Electric Light Fund, to give a talk on "Energy for All: Powering the Millennium Development Goals."
-The event is at 7:30 p.m. in the Key Auditorium.
+On March 21st and 22nd, 2013 we invited you to join us for the 8th Annual Siena College-Concordia University Globalization Conference: "The Future We Want: Sustainable Development and Social Justice."
+On March 21st we welcomed keynote speaker Robert Freling, Executive Director of the Solar Electric Light Fund, to give a talk on "Energy for All: Powering the Millennium Development Goals."

 Connecting to Politics, Law, and Activism

-On April 12th we are pleased to welcome Dora Galacatos, Senior Counsel to the Feerick Center at Fordham Law School, for an interactive discussion on sex trafficking.
-It will take place during Free Period in The Norm, Serra Hall.
+On April 12th, 2013 we were pleased to welcome Dora Galacatos, Senior Counsel to the Feerick Center at Fordham Law School, for an interactive discussion on sex trafficking.

 Connecting to Fair Trade

-On April 19th we are happy to welcome back Larissa Walker for the Fair Trade Sustainability Conference.
+On April 19th, 2013 we were happy to welcome back Larissa Walker for the Fair Trade Sustainability Conference.
 For more information on this event, please visit the webpage for The Fair Trade Colleges and Universities Regional Conference.